Hugs in the workplace

 - “Do NOT help yourself to a Coke from the refrigerator.”

-- “Under NO circumstances do you hug anyone.”
+- “Under NO circumstances, do you hug anyone.”

-My wife comes from a very demonstrative family and most of her friends are the same way.
-I come from a home that is very “NOT” demonstrative and most of my friends are the same way.
-In some circles, we would be classified as Vulcans and my father would take that as a compliment.
+My wife comes from a very demonstrative family, and most of her friends are the same way.
+I come from a home that is very “NOT” demonstrative, and most of my friends are the same way.
+In some circles, we would be classified as Vulcans, and my father would take that as a compliment.

 When my wife and I were dating, she introduced me to her best friend and co-worker.
 This friend is as hot as they come.
-Ex NFL cheerleader, aerobic instructor with a huge smile and a genuine big heart.
-When my wife introduced us, I made the move to extend my hand in friendship.
+Ex NFL cheerleader, an aerobics instructor with a huge smile and a genuinely big heart.
+When my wife introduced us, I made a move to extend my hand in friendship.
 She moved in and gave me one of those “I heard so many great things about you, I feel like I know you, full-embrace and a kiss on the cheek for good measure” hugs.

 Bro Hugs V.2

-Comraderie team hug
+Camaraderie team hug

-“Lets hug it out Bitch”
+“Let’s hug it out Bitch”

-See you at the after party,
+See you at the after-party,

-nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone that is good at something.
+nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky, and manipulative but with the result that can’t help but be admired, a phrase used to describe someone who is good at something.
 “He has a nasty forkball”.